 When it comes to physical therapy there are many techniques available, some of which are very unconventional.
-Take dancing for example.
+Take dancing and music therapies for example.
 There are many people who say they “dance until they feel better,” and it turns out there’s some truth behind it.
-Check out the four types of unconventional therapy listed below.
-More therapists are using these techniques to treat patients across the nation.
-How many of these unconventional therapy techniques would you use?
+Check out these four different types of art therapy listed below.
+More therapists are using these techniques to treat patients across the nation, so it’s important to familiarize yourself with them!

 1. Unconventional – Role Playing Games (RPG)

 RPG or “role playing games” therapy is a tactic in which the patient plays games such as Dungeons and Dragons and take on a different persona.
 This can help patients deal with social anxiety, confidence issues, social skills, or any other problems that they may be dealing with.

 One registered recreational therapist purchased a wheelchair-friendly trailer so that he could bring his practice to his patient’s doorsteps.
 Hawke Robinson constructed his trailer so that it contains more than 50 musical instruments and games, such as Dungeons and Dragons, for his RPG therapy sessions.
 His goal is to use these instruments and games to role play with his patients and help people with disabilities such as attention deficit disorder (ADD) and cerebral palsy.
 He came up with this idea after years of research on how to help people recover from traumatic brain injuries.

 This is a form of art therapy that could definitely catch on in the years to come!

 The idea of dance as a form of therapy isn’t exactly a new one.
 However, the one targeting neuropathic patients is.